 New Haven, CT

-Got a hankering to check out one of the world’s best universities?
+Got a hankering to check out one of the world’s most famous universities?
 Jump in your car and drive just under two hours to the stunning coastal city of New Haven.
 Located in neighboring Connecticut, the crown jewel of New Haven is the prestigious Yale University campus.

 Founded in 1701, Yale University is a great place to start your New Haven adventure.
 The Yale campus is home to historic museums, galleries, libraries, and parkland, all of which you can normally visit and wander around—even when the university is in term time.
 The area is home to the Yale Peabody Museum of Natural History, the Yale Center for British Art, and the Yale University Art Gallery.
 You can easily spend days exploring the campus alone!